adepierre/SniffCraft/README.md

 ## Replay Mod

-If ``LogToReplay`` is set to true in the configuration file when the session starts, all packets will also be logged in a format compatible with [replay mod](https://github.com/ReplayMod/ReplayMod).
-When the capture stops, you'll get two files: ``XXXX_recording.tmcpr`` and ``XXXX_metaData.json``.
-You'll need to rename them to ``recording.tmcpr`` and ``metaData.json`` before zipping them together in a ``.mcpr`` file.
-This file can then be opened by the replay mod viewer inside minecraft.
+If ``LogToReplay`` is present and set to true in the configuration file when the session starts, all packets will also be logged in a format compatible with [replay mod](https://github.com/ReplayMod/ReplayMod).
+When the capture stops, you'll get a ``XXXX.mcpr`` file that can be opened by the replay mod viewer inside minecraft.

-Please note that, the current player will **not** appear on this capture, as the replay mod artifically adds some packets to display it.
+Please note that the current player will **not** appear on this capture, as the replay mod artifically adds some packets to display it.

 ## License